-Top Five TVs for 2019
+Top five TVs for 2020

 By Martin Pratt

 High Dynamic Range, or HDR, has since been added to the ranks.
 HDR is said to give brighter whites, deeper blacks and more subtlety of tone in between.
-There are five different HDR formats and each manufacturer supports one or more of them.
-You can see how they differ in our guide to HDR.
+There are five HDR formats and each manufacturer supports one or more of them.
+You can see how they differ in our guide to HDR

 We've rounded up the top TVs based on our extensive lab tests in the table below.